JB0925/go-dropbox/README.md

 created it, they will be able to download it.

 ## Running the Tests
-- To run the tests, please run the script `run-tests.sh` via `./run-tests.sh`.
-This scripts starts a server for testing, runs the tests, and then tears the server down at the end.
+- To run the tests, please run `make test`.
+If you do not have `make` on your machine, you can run `./run-tests.sh` instead.
+This script starts a server for testing, runs the tests, and then tears the server down at the end.